 Can You Compost Flowers?
-What You Need to Know!
+Facts, Tips & How to Guide

 Have you ever had a heap of unwanted flowers from your garden and weren’t sure what to do with them?